gtech-mulearn/IEEE-LAUNCHPAD/profiles/abhijiths-5@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

-- Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.

----
+- Kerala has immense potential to excel in the technology startup ecosystem; it can be achieved by making the government policies lenient, Promoting STEM education, Industrial and Academic collaboration, Promoting sustainable and Impactful ventures, and Promoting diversity in terms of gender and ethnicity, and background fosters creativity and innovation.